top of page

 Build the Foundation: Technical Fixes That Help AI Understand Your Site

 Search has changed, and the algorithms behind it are no longer static.
 AI-driven systems are constantly learning, adapting, and reshaping what gets shown and when.
-Since 2024, Google has been using AI not just to enhance results, but to organize them.
+Since 2024, Google has been utilizing AI to enhance and organize its results.

-The good news is that when your technical foundation is solid, everything else works better—better crawling, visibility, and positioning in the AI-driven results shaping the future of search.
+The good news is that when your technical foundation is solid, everything else works better, enabling better crawling, visibility, and positioning in the AI-driven results that shape the future of search.

 Speak AI’s Language: How Structured Data Boosts Discoverability